What makes mobile apps slow (and how to speed them up)

 Using a Content Delivery Network

-Whether you are using a web application or a mobile app, using a content delivery network can significantly enhance your app’s performance.
+Whether you are using a web application or a mobile app, a content delivery network (CDN) can significantly enhance your app’s performance.
 A CDN utilizes multiple servers located all over the world to distribute content quickly and efficiently to visitors.
-This strategy is highly effective because a user receives content from the server that is physically nearest to them.
+This strategy is highly effective because users receive content from the server that is physically nearest to them.

 Load data as requested